 To be accurate: creative problem-solving.

 Solder teams that put their energy towards creative problem-solving rather than the problem themselves.
-Haven’t you experienced a friendship growth after solving a problem with someone?
+Haven’t you experienced friendship growth after solving a problem with someone?

 Emotionally eminent, problem-solving by collaboration reinforces the sense of belonging.